35percent/11tystarter/src/posts/elephant-park-office-block-rejected.md

 Too many of these decisions are being driven by developer's ambitions and without sufficient consideration of their wider social impact, as illustrated by the threat to local schools, highlighted by headteachers in this week's Southwark News

+The committee made its decison after hearing from both Lendlease and objectors, including Southwark Law Centre, the Walworth Society, the 35% Campaign and local residents.
+As well as objecting to the size and design of the office block, ([double that of Lendlease's previous proposal](https://www.35percent.org/posts/2022-10-03-elephant-park-the-final-squeeze/)), objectors raised concerns about the lack of affordable retail and community space on Elephant Park, Lendlease's failure to meet onsite carbon reduction targets and the level of Elephant Park's social rents.
+There was also much discussion about the the proposed health hub, a key part of the application, on what exactly would be delivered and on what terms, as well as its knock effects for Princess St and Manor Place surgeries.